Margex Review – Fees, Deposits, Withdrawals & Security Explained

 Security – Is Margex Safe?
 Is Margex legit?

 Margex utilizes the very best of cryptocurrency and bank-grade security standards.
-100% of the assets are stored in cold offline wallets, while you can secure your account via the 2FA.
+100% of the assets are stored in cold offline wallets (cold wallet), while you can secure your account via the 2FA.
 There is no IP whitelisting, which can be considered a minor deficiency.
 But there is an email notification system that shoots out an email about every activity conducted on your account.

 Americans are not allowed on Margex (surprise, surprise).